Prosono/Drag-And-Drop-Card/README.md

 A couple of bugs are already known:

 1. On some custom cards some of the dropdowns will cause the visual editor to dissappear until you select an option.
-We are working on this
 2. Card mod support on cards within the Dra-gAnd-Drop-Card.
-This is currently not behaving as we would like and we are working on this as well.
+This is currently not behaving as we would like.
+3. If you import a design on to an existing design, not all style settings are overweritten.
+When you import, always do so on an empty Drag and Drop Card.